 From Sing Sing prison to The White House, Kaia’s work is grounded in reimagining justice.
 She has taught extensively on liberation theology, ethics, punishment, race, eye contact, and transformative justice, and is the author of Voices from American Prisons: Faith, Education, and Healing (Routledge, 2014).
 Kaia serves as a consultant to educational communities across the nation.
 She received her master’s degree from Harvard Divinity School and her PhD from Emory University.
 She is ordained as an interfaith minister and has been learning/teaching in and about U.S. jails and prisons for 30 years.

-Kaia is supporting PWA in developing materials to facilitate capacity building training for organizations working with incarcerated and formerly incarcerated youth and forging partnerships with CBOs, employment partners and youth-serving public systems that continue to advance transformative shifts in agency and power toward young people and the communities they come from.
+Kaia is supporting PWA in developing materials to facilitate capacity building training for organizations working with incarcerated and formerly incarcerated youth and forging partnerships with CBOs, employment partners and youth-serving public systems that continue to advance transformative shifts in agency and power toward young people and their communities.

 A native of Mexico, David came to the US in 1983 and began volunteering in the Maryland fire-rescue system just outside Washington DC.
 He has worked clinically in Boston, Fort Worth, Denver and Minneapolis/Saint Paul, serving now continuously as a field EMS provider for over 39 years, instructing for 34 of these.
 David holds a Master’s degree in Experiential Education from Minnesota State University focusing his academic research on development of student competency during field, clinical and simulation experiences, and inequities of prehospital care and education based on race, ethnicity and gender.